Technocracy movement: Technocrat robots

-An apparently anti-technocracy article that seems to claim that technocrats incorrectly call industrial machinery is a "curse."
+An apparently anti-technocracy article that seems to claim that technocrats incorrectly call industrial machinery a "curse."
 Hence, the robot dinosaur destroying a city.

+Technocracy music and dance

+A dance was named after technocracy at the Roseland Dance Hall.
+Supporters from Vancouver created a technocracy orchestra.

 Influence in literature

 Some science fiction has featured the term technocracy or a society governed by technical experts, which has resulted in both modern popularity in favor of a technically run society, and fear of a technically run society.

 Isaac Asimov

 After Howard Scott's passing, Technocracy Inc. was failing to keep their relevancy.
-In efforts to gain popular attention the organization tried to interact with any writers expressing techno-utopian ideas with the hope that gaining them as members would also convince their audience to investigate technocracy.
+In efforts to gain popular attention, the organization tried to interact with writers who expressed techno-utopian ideas with the hope that gaining them as members would convince their audience to investigate technocracy.
 These efforts included writing to Isaac Asimov, although there does not appear to be information as to whether or not Asimov responded to Technocracy Inc.'s letters.

-For some time Asimov was a member of the Futurians, a science fiction club based in New York, some of the members of which were reportedly interested in technocracy.
+For some time, Asimov was a member of the Futurians, a science fiction club based in New York, some of the members of which were reportedly interested in technocracy.
 This interest would be short-lived, however, as after obtaining a copy of the technocracy study course, they determined that it was no different from "progressive Stalinism".
 There is no available information confirming if Asimov took part in reading the study course.